nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Sho is hot," Bubber had commented, missing a shot and wiping a glistening brow on his arm.

-"Don' blame d' weather jes' 'cause you can't shoot pool," returned Jinx.
+"Don' blame d' weather jes'  &rsquo;cause you can't shoot pool," returned Jinx.
 "I likes warm weather like this."

 "Can't see what fo'."